unm-digital-futures/digital-history-review/docs/essays/aluminum-yucca.md

 ### History of the Area

 Overtime the space around the Aluminum Yucca, has served to travelers going in and out of Albuquerque's East side as a final or beginning into the culture of the city itself.
 It also shows an idea into what the history is behind the city is.
 This type of a history existing in a realm located in around the 1950's.
 It was during this time Albuquerque's ties to Kirkland and Sandia National Labs, were at the strong point.
-The sculpture itself is part of this feeling [^note 5]  Currently, the Yucca is desgined to give off the feel of being in a desert.
+The sculpture itself is part of this feeling [^note5]  Currently, the Yucca is desgined to give off the feel of being in a desert.
 With the sun glistening down upon it, it gives off the idea of the type of city Albuquerque is.
 While at night the Yucca only glows green signalling a way home for the people who travle back to the East Mountains.

 {% include figure.html
   class="img-left"